FIND AFFORDABLE SCHOOLS

 Ohio offers a bright job outlook for physician assistants, a career that promises to grow faster than most other healthcare jobs.
 If you are seeking job security and a higher earning potential, then a career as a physician assistant will serve you well.
 The first step towards it is to enroll in one of the best physician assistant programs in Ohio such as the Masters of Science in Physician Assistant Studies program offered by Marietta College.
 This PA school reports a successful outcome not only on the national certification exam but also in the job market where program graduates continue to remain in demand.
 In fact, most students get employed by the healthcare sites, where they go to practice skills during clinical rotations.
 Starting with the first class of 15 students, today the college meets the academic needs of almost 36 aspiring physician assistants.

-This physician assistant program in Ohio is a 26-month long program that requires completing 102 credits, comprising 44 credits in didactic courses and 58 in clinical training.
+Program Details: This physician assistant program in Ohio is a 26-month long program that requires completing 102 credits, comprising 44 credits in didactic courses and 58 in clinical training.
 The program starts with 12 months of didactic courses in gross anatomy, clinical medicine, professional issues, physical examination, advanced human physiology, pathophysiology, and clinical medicine.
 This learning in theoretical concepts is well complemented by lab training where you apply the knowledge to practice using hi-tech simulation technology.
 Thereafter, the next 14 months take you through the core and elective clinical rotations in various specialties.
 Additionally, this clinical phase also includes a course in professional issues, a capstone project, and a summative assessment.

 As an applicant into this physician assistant program in Ohio, you must fulfill the admission requirements and pre-requisites.
 To qualify, you must have a bachelor’s degree in any discipline with a minimum GPA of 3.0.
 Additionally, the college requires you complete pre-requite courses in chemistry, biology, human physiology, and statistics.
 Also, the college recommends you complete either a paid or unpaid healthcare experience to enhance your odds of admission.